angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 Swagger Codegen is driven by SmartBear Software while OpenAPI Generator is driven by the community.
 Three years ago, in 2015, SmartBear Software [has acquired the Swagger API open source project](https://smartbear.com/news/news-releases/sponsorship-of-swagger/) from Reverb Technologies.
-More than 40 top contributors and template creators of Swagger Codegen abandoned the project and have now joined OpenAPI Generator as the founding team members.
+More than 40 top contributors and template creators of Swagger Codegen have now abandoned the project and have now joined OpenAPI Generator as the founding team members.

 Both projects implement a toolset for the [OpenAPI Specification (OAS)](https://github.com/OAI/OpenAPI-Specification).
 The OpenAPI Specification is a community-driven open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.